auth-global/self-documenting-cryptography/README.md

 The G3P is a self-documenting password hash function based on PHKDF and BCrypt.
 It designed to be particularly suitable for use on the user's endpoint before a password is sent to an authentication server.

 The G3P is self-documenting in the sense that password hashes are supposed to be _traceable_ or _useless_ after they have been _stolen_.
-If Acme Corporation were to deploy the G3P, and their password hash database was stolen, then it is supposed to be impossible for the thief to outsource any brute force attacks on Acme's password database without admitting that the password hashes are Acme's.
+If Acme Corporation were to deploy the G3P, and their password hash database was stolen, then it is supposed to be impossible for the thief to outsource any brute force attacks on Acme's password database without announcing that the password hashes are Acme's.

 The purpose is to point their conspirator in the correct direction to sell out the endeavor to Acme and report the hashes as stolen.
 In doing so, I hope to make it increasingly untenable to post meaningful password hashes where they can be widely seen without drawing the attention of relevant security departments.

-In the longer run, I hope that will disrupt the activities of the cybercriminal scene.
+In the longer run, I hope that will disrupt the activities of the cybercriminal scene, even if the more profound change in behavior is ultimately the promotion of more antifragile attitudes and practices among security departments.

 Similarly, if a botnet is used to try to crack Acme's password hashes using stolen computing resources, then the G3P is designed to make it easy for a security analyst who observes this payload on the botnet to report the payload(s) and other observations back to Acme's security tip line.